maidsafe/rfcs/proposed/0022-messaging_example_in_safe_core/messaging_example_in_safe_core.md

 # Summary

-Expand the current example in `safe_core` to include the features of creating an mpid_account (for messaging) and send / receive a message to / from a peer user.
+Expand the current example in `safe_core` to include the features of creating an mpid_account for messaging and send/receive a message to/from a peer user.

 # Motivation

-The current `safe_core` has an example `safe_client` showing how a user can create an account and login to the Vaults network.
-With the messaging feature now having been implemented on the Vaults and Client side, we wish to expand the `safe_core` example to include this messaging feature.
-This can shall showcase how secured messaging works within the distributed Vaults network, and also to testify the current implementation from both Vaults and the Client side.
+The current `safe_core` has an example `safe_client` showing how a user can create an account and login to the Vault network.
+With the messaging feature now having been implemented on the Vault and Client side, we wish to expand the `safe_core` example to include this messaging feature.
+This can shall showcase how secured messaging works within the distributed Vault network, and also to testify the current implementation from both Vault and the Client side.

 # Detailed design